sevenwwu/sevenwwu.github.io/write-ups/milestone_one_delieverable/milestone_one.md

 # Current Completion

-**Requirements to not pivot met (from Initial Project Proposal):**
+**Fulfillment of Non-Pivot Conditions (as detailed in Initial Project Proposal):**

-[x] Minimum data acquired (at least 100 responses)
+- [x] Minimum data acquired (at least 100 responses)

-[x] A data cleaning pipeline has been established
+- [x] A data cleaning pipeline has been established

-[x] An exploratory analysis pipeline will have been built for current and future response
+- [x] An exploratory analysis pipeline will have been built for current and future response
 - Results do not appear null

-[x] A descriptive write-up for the current stage of the project will have been produced
+- [x] A descriptive write-up for the current stage of the project will have been produced

 **More Descriptive Explanation of Data Cleaning and Exploration:**
 - Data Cleaning